lukaskubanek/iA-Writer-Export/README.md

 ## Contribution

 The contribution is welcome!
 Feel free to create issues or pull requests at any time.
+Please keep in your mind that the project uses [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) and [Semantic Versioning](http://semver.org/) conventions.